WebOrigami/docs/src/content/pattern/sharing.md

 ## Command-line tool

 This tutorial demonstrated a simple `json` tool that dumps a tree's contents to the console.
-The Graph Origami project expands this idea with its [ori](/cli) command-line interface.
+The Web Origami project expands this idea with its [ori](/cli) command-line interface.

 By default, ori displays a tree in YAML format, but can also display a tree as JSON, a table, or a diagram in SVG format.
 The built-in [@svg](/language/@svg.html) command is used to generate all the tree diagrams in this tutorial.